WilliamWallance/silkroad-laravel/readme.md

 If you want some help, check the [Laravel Compiling Assets (Mix)](https://laravel.com/docs/6.x/mix)

-Hopefully you are good to go with that.
+### Fontend styling config
+1. Open the `resources/config/tailwind.config.js` file to see your tailwind default config.
+2. You can also check the `resources/css/frontend/app.scss` file to set your own styling for the frontend.

 <hr>

-If you want to help me, you can buy a [Coffee](https://www.buymeacoffee.com/Mi0v2sB) for me.
+##### Hopefully you are good to go with that.

 License
 ===